padrino/padrino-framework/posts/padrino-0-10-0-routing-upgrades-rbx-and-jruby-support-and-minor-breaking-changes.md

 ```

 on every application within a project.
 For those that are curious, the `Padrino::Rendering` module is the functionality
-that enhances “render” to auto-locate templates and adds support for I18n amongst a variety of other conveniences that
+that enhances "render" to auto-locate templates and adds support for I18n amongst a variety of other conveniences that
 makes template rendering much more powerful and convenient.
 If you are using `render "index"` in your code then you are
 using this module.
 Commit
 [here](https://github.com/padrino/padrino-framework/commit/981f481eee02d16ed206eedf801f831627a2ec37).